Kiruse/apophis-sdk/packages/preact/README.md

 - `WalletModal` is a dialog wrapper component around `WalletSelector`.
 - `Address` is designed to show & optionally truncate an address.
 It comes with a built-in copy icon button.
 - `UserAddress` is a wrapper around `Address` that will show & automatically update the address when the `signals.signer` changes.

-# UX Recommendations
-Cosmos is a vast & heterogenous ecosystem.
-Cosmos is also excessively overwhelming for newcomers.
-I thus strongly recommend that Dapp designers & developers abstract away the details of Cosmos chains, and instead of requiring the user to make a conscious decision about which network they intend to use, you should infer it based on the user's actions & intents.

-Think of your Dapp as self-contained.
-Tackle design from a user's perspective.
-Imagine the user has no knowledge of our ecosystem at all.
-They just want to get something done.
-For example, simply sending some funds across chains.
-Most Dapps first ask you where these funds are coming from.
-Heck if I know, I just want to send some $WHALE to my friend!
-So, let them search for $WHALE instead, and then let them choose which network they intend to use, showing balances for each.
-Then, depending on the recipient's address, extract the Bech32 prefix and find the appropriate network.
-If multiple, let them choose.
-The less the user has to think about their actions, the better.

-[In my own project](https://dropnote.io), I infer the network based on the recipient's address.
-When selecting a conversation, Dropnote detects the recipient, extracts the Bech32 prefix, and automatically chooses the first matching network.
-The network dropdown is now filtered to only show networks with the detected prefix.
-In the case of Neutron, this matches Mainnet & Testnet.
-In the case of Terra, this would match Mainnet & Classic.
-When creating a new conversation, the user must enter the recipient's address, which triggers the same network detection logic.